Martyn Green: War and later D'Oyly Carte years

 In September 1939, at the outbreak of World War II, the British government ordered all theatres to close indefinitely.
 Rupert D'Oyly Carte cancelled the company's entire autumn tour and terminated the contracts of all of his performers.
 Green arranged, as soon as possible, for an engagement with Charles B. Cochran to appear in the Noel Gay revue Lights Up at the Savoy Theatre.
 On Christmas Day 1939, the D'Oyly Carte resumed performing, and since Green was not available, they engaged Grahame Clifford to play Green's roles.
 After the Cochran review, Green appeared with other companies, including touring with Sylvia Cecil in variety halls in their act, "Words with Music," which included Gilbert and Sullivan songs.
 He then joined the Royal Air Force, serving as an instructor and administrator in Canada, California and India from 1941 to 1945.

 Green returned to the D'Oyly Carte Opera Company in 1946 as principal comedian for another five years.
 During this time, he recorded most of the Gilbert and Sullivan patter roles in the earliest D'Oyly Carte LP recordings.
-For a generation of Gilbert & Sullivan fans, his performances in those recordings were considered definitive.
-Billboard wrote, during the company's 1948 US tour, that his performance of Jack Point "is another triumph. ... a G. and S. portrait to be cherished."
+For a generation of Gilbert and Sullivan fans, his performances in those recordings were considered definitive.
+Billboard wrote, during the company's 1948 US tour, that his performance of Jack Point "is another triumph. ... a G. and S. portrait to be cherished".
 In this second stint with the company, Green became impatient with artistic and commercial decisions of the company, including the postponement of some recordings, which led to friction with the management.
 In 1949, soon after Bridget D'Oyly Carte inherited the company, she appointed Eleanor Evans (known in the company as "Snookie") as Stage Director and Director of Productions to replace Anna Bethell (Mrs. Sydney Granville).
 The choice of the temperamental Snookie, a former chorister with the company and wife of the company's longtime principal bass Darrell Fancourt, was a highly unpopular one and contributed to a wave of defections from the company, including Green's departure in 1951.
 He wrote: